How to survive a science course, with special attention to the problems of studying physics

 At the heart of all science is something called the scientific method.
 The simple version of the scientific method is based on the idea that the objective reality of the universe can be determined by carefully observing phenomena, recording appropriate measurements, then studying the data from these observations for patterns that can be used to describe the general behavior of classes of natural objects.
 When we can control the circumstances of the observations, we are performing experiments, but often we cannot control all the factors before we make observations.
-There are scientists who believe that the only valid scientific data is that which comes from controlled experiments; in their view, most of astronomy, meteorology, geology, and many parts of biology are not rigorously scientific (but most physics and chemistry are).
-Since this is a physics course, in most cases we will be working inside the experimental tradition.
+There are scientists who believe that the only valid scientific data is that which comes from controlled experiments; in their view, most of astronomy, meteorology, geology, and many parts of biology are not rigorously scientific.
+In physics, we will be working largely within the tradition of "repeatable experimental methodology" in most cases, but for some areas such as quantum mechanics and relativity, we will have to resort to simulations and "thought experiments".

-Man's search for patterns led him to keep track of many phenomena from very early in recorded history.
-Heavier items make a deeper dent in the earth when they impact the surface.
+Many physics events are periodic, that is, they happen over and over again, in the same way, at the same speed or time interval.
+Heavier items consistently make a deeper dent in the earth when they hit the surface.
 Some metals, in chips small enough to float on water, will spin round and orient themselves toward the Pole Star.
-Water, when it turns to steam, expands (it also expands when it turns to ice!).
-The planets move in complex patterns that repeat only over long periods of time.
+Water, when it turns to steam, expands to fill more speace (it also expands when it turns to ice!).

 When scientists find similarities between objects, or patterns of behavior that repeat with little variation, they want to study the similarities to see if there is some common cause behind them.
 When the scientist finds a reasonable explanation, he or she proposes a hypothesis, a testable statement about the phenomena.
 Hypotheses that stand up over many repeated observations are combined to make theories; distillations of theories that have no known exceptions may be called natural laws.
-In physics, we are particularly concerned with theories of motion (kinematics), force (dynamics), and energy.
+In physics, we are particularly concerned with motion (kinematics), forces (dynamics), energy and heat (thermodynamics), and how these apply to the very small objects inside the atom (quantum mechanics) and very large areas of space (relativity and cosmology).

 Science classes are frightening for many students.
 They anticipate difficulties with the concepts, with the details, and especially with the math.
 But science is just one way of thinking about the natural world around us, and anyone can learn to think like a scientist.
 Don't waste energy worrying about your ability to learn the material; use your energy to learn it!
 Once you get the hang of it, you'll be able to discover, understand, and appreciate the complexity of God's creation better.
 You will also be better prepared to take your place as a steward of that creation.

 Review the prerequisites for the course.
 These are the concepts and math skills that you should have mastered in order to succeed in learning the material.
-The math prerequisites for this course are described in the FAQs page.
+The math prerequisites for this course are described in the course overview page and the FAQs page.
 If you have any questions about your readiness for the course, be sure to ask for help during our first session.
 I will arrange to work with you so that you can gain the required skills quickly.

 Every science course has as its main components lectures, reading assignments, labs, and lots of homework to prepare you for taking quizzes and exams.
-In addition to these, our online course has this website, the conference center, and e-mail to provide the functions that would normally exist in talking to your teacher face-to-face, or looking at a bulletin board or whiteboard.
-Keeping track of all the components can be at daunting task, especially at first, so plan to spend some time becoming familiar with the course website, your text, and the conference center.
+In addition to these, our online course has this website, the Moodle, and e-mail to provide the functions that would normally exist in talking to your teacher face-to-face, or looking at a bulletin board or whiteboard.
+Keeping track of all the components can be a daunting task, especially at first, so plan to spend some time becoming familiar with the course website, your text, and the Moodle.
 Once you have mastered the mechanics of using these tools, you can concentrate on learning the material that they contain.

 Try to do your reading as early as possible.
 This allows you to think about the questions and material, review it in your mind, and absorb it more critically.

 Rather than take our precious chat time by lecturing to you, all unit lectures are posted to the site.
 You need to read these as well as the text.
-The lecture pages have
+The Homework and Weblecture pages between them have

 The "checkpoint" exercises ask you to figure something out, then offer you the opportunity to check your answer.
 Try to figure things out before hitting the "answer" button!
 If you were correct, and your reasoning was correct, congratulations!
 You are ready to continue with the next concept.
 If you missed the answer, but understand the correction, make a note to review the concept later.
 If you don't understand the explanation, ask the teacher during class, or send e-mail requesting further help.